Report on a small ceramic assemblage from medieval Qasr Ibrim

 Figure 7: Ware groups

-In relation to their provenance, all samples from medieval Qasr Ibrim are either imported from Aswan or from the Northern parts of Egypt.
-So far, it is unclear if pottery production took place in the settlement of Qasr Ibrim during the medieval period.
-It is likely that the rescue excavation might have missed any medieval kilns, or the team’s sampling techniques might have missed the local sherds.
-According to the present pilot study, which was based on randomly selected material, most of the assemblage consists of Aswan table wares, and more specifically, those of Adams’ U8 and R13 types.
+Regarding their provenance, all samples from medieval Qasr Ibrim are either imported from Aswan or from the northern parts of Egypt.
+So far, it is unclear whether pottery production occurred at the medieval settlement of Qasr Ibrim.
+It is likely that the rescue excavation missed any medieval kilns or that the team’s sampling techniques missed the local sherds.
+According to the present pilot study, which was based on a random sample, most of the assemblage consists of Aswan tablewares, specifically those of Adams’ U8 and R13 types.
 Such fragments represent small amphorae, jars and bowls produced for domestic consumption.
-This observation is likely to suggest that most of the utilitarian pottery from medieval Qasr Ibrim was imported from the vicinity of Aswan.
+This observation suggests that most of the utilitarian pottery from medieval Qasr Ibrim was imported from the vicinity of Aswan.

 Bibliography